ibm-datapower/datapower-tools/CertReporter/README.md

 The output MetaData is displayed in your browser in a grid layout.
 Each column is sortable by clicking on the column header.

 Any certificate that is due to expire in a settable number of days (default: 90) is highlighted in the report.

+3/11/2020 - Uploaded new main script and parameters to enable the 'secret' entry of password from console.